ELD data transfer options for Geotab Drive

 - Errors: Invalid Field Length

-Sample ELD data transfer error message
+Sample ELD data transfer error message.

-Advantages of Telematics Transfer by Web
+Advantages of telematics transfer by web

-We recommend web services as the first approach, but you must check with the officer/state as to their chosen methods.
+Tip: We recommend Web Services as the first approach, but you should always check with the officer as to their chosen methods.

-Each state has its own choice over what system to use, and it is likely that they will focus on web services.
-Both email and web services data are fully encrypted between Geotab and the FMCSA to protect drivers’ data from theft or man-in-the-middle attacks.
+Each state or province will have its own choice over what system to use, but it is likely that they will focus on web services.
+Both email and web services data are fully encrypted between Geotab and the governing agency to protect drivers’ data from theft or man-in-the-middle attacks.